Diversity

 Disease Transmission

-Invasive crayfishes are also a potential vector for transmitting devastating diseases.
-For example, the ‘Crayfish Plague’, a devastating disease-causing population decline and range reductions in native European crayfishes, was introduced to Europe through invasive North American crayfishes (Lodge et al., 2000).
+Invasive crayfishes are also a potential vector for transmitting diseases to native crayfish species.
+For example, crayfish plague, a devastating disease that has caused population declines and range reductions in native European crayfishes, was introduced to Europe through invasive North American crayfishes (Lodge et al., 2000a).
 While introduced diseases are not yet a major concern for native crayfishes in the Great Lakes, the potential for disease transmission still exists, especially from species introduced from outside North America.

 Bait

-Live crayfishes are sometimes used as bait by recreational anglers, and sometimes, live individuals remaining after a long day of fishing are released directly into the water.
+Live crayfishes are sometimes used as bait by recreational anglers.
+Live individuals that are left over after a long day of fishing are sometimes released directly into the water.
 These ‘bait-bucket’ introductions are thought to be one of the most common mechanisms by which invasive crayfishes are introduced (Ludwig and Leitch, 1996).

 Aquariums